michal3pol/Computer-Programming-Classes/README.md

 ### 3. Warehouse - 3rd semester
 This console project imitates a program for a warehouse (with computer equipment) management.
 Program can read _.csv_ files and save history of sales.

+### 4. Tamagotchi - 4rd semester
+This project is a tamagotchi game with some modifications and extra features.
+It's been made in QT Creator framework.
+Full specification available in the folder.